divemarkus/mlguide/README.md

 - The Runner (The Body): Tools like Ollama, LM Studio, or llama.cpp are the "bodies."
 They are actual programs written in languages like C++ or Go.
 They are the ones that talk to your hardware (CPU/GPU) and, if you allow them, your internet connection.

+- The Agent Framework (The Nervous System / Spinal Cord) — OpenClaw, LangChain, AutoGPT, agentic runtimes.
+They orchestrate thought → action cycles, decide which tools to call, and loop until goals are met.
+OpenClaw explicitly separates gateway, runner, agentic loop, and response path to enable multi‑stage tool chaining and observability.

 ---

 ## Subtopics